liampc/100-days-of-code/log.md

 ## Day 16: Oct 22, 2020

 Today is not a productive day, I keep rethinking about my current track again.
 I keep getting distracted on the stuff I keep reading/seeing that I should do.
 I want to do my attendance project but it greatly depends on using JS so now I'm wondering what should I prioritize in studying between vue.js or django rest apis.

+## Day 17 : Oct 23, 2020

+FInally add bootstrap on my attendance project, was able to apply simple webpage layout and add a simple table for the list of persons.